Choose GCU for Your Bachelor's Degree in Accounting

 A Bachelor of Science (BS) in Accounting degree from Grand Canyon University (GCU) can prepare you to work in various roles related to accounting.
 The rigorous coursework will teach you to become well-versed in understanding the theories and procedures needed to be an accountant.
 You will be taught an array of skills and knowledge in areas including:

 Develop Your Accounting Skills and Knowledge

 The Colangelo College of Business at GCU prides itself on teaching graduates to meet competencies across five domains.

 - Legal, Ethical and Values-Driven Business

 The competencies within each domain ensure that Bachelor of Science in Accounting grads can interpret financial information and communicate their findings in ways their audience can understand.
-They are also fully capable of making informed decisions and providing data-based financial suggestions and recommendations.
-Graduates of this program will know and follow government and industry regulations.
-Accountants help individuals and businesses make conscious, ethical financial decisions and GCU can help you get there.
+Bachelor’s degree in accounting students are also taught to be capable of making informed decisions and providing data-based financial suggestions and recommendations.
+As a graduate of the BS in Accounting program, you will study to follow government and industry regulations.
+Accountants help individuals and businesses make conscious, ethical financial decisions, and GCU can help you get there.

-To ensure their well-rounded business understanding, future accountants at GCU also study:
+To ensure you have a well-rounded business understanding, you will also study:

 - Financial, managerial and cost accounting

 - Organizational behavior and management